-- 1. Batteries for single point emergency luminaries shall be of a Lithium ion Phosphate type with a maximum cell temperature not less than 60 °C. - 2.
-The design life of the batteries and their application in the emergency and exit luminaire shall be designed for ten (10) years at a cell temperature of 45°C. - 3.
-Battery packs must incorporate battery protection (for over voltage in charge, low voltage protection and over current in discharge) and shall be labelled with date of manufacture, amp hour (Ah) rating and replacement part number.
+- a.
+Batteries for single point emergency luminaries shall be of a Lithium-ion Phosphate type with a maximum cell temperature not less than 60 °C. - b.
+The design life of the batteries and their application in the emergency and exit luminaire shall be designed for ten (10) years at a cell temperature of 45°C. - c.
+Battery packs must incorporate battery protection (for over-voltage in charge, low voltage protection and over current in discharge) and shall be labelled with the date of manufacture, amp hour (Ah) rating and replacement part number.

-4.5 Exit Doors
+4.5 Fxit doors

 All exit doors relating to the intended emergency exit paths from a facility shall be designed (or if existing, modified/altered) such that they are in accordance with the Building Code of Australia, or if not practical, a performance solution be provided by a qualified fire engineer that demonstrates compliance with the relevant performance requirements.
-All doorhandle hardware requiring locking is to be fitted with new barrels supplied from an SA Water nominated locksmith.
-Key type shall be determined with site stakeholders.
+All door handle hardware requiring locking is to be fitted with new barrels supplied by an SA Waternominated locksmith.
+Key types shall be determined with site stakeholders.

-4.6 Gas Detection Systems
+4.6 Gas detection systems

-Where specified by the Site Schedule, fire/emergency warning systems shall provide a connection point to existing site Gas Detection Systems (i.e. Chlorine, Oxygen, Methane and H2S alarm systems), where provided.
+Where specified by the Site Schedule, fire/emergency warning systems shall provide a connection point to existing site Gas Detection Systems, such as Chlorine, Oxygen, Methane and H2S alarm systems where provided.
 As a minimum, a single alarm output shall be provided from the Gas Detection System to activate the EWS warning signal 'ALERT' tone and 'AMBER' strobe lights within the affected area of the plant.
-The fire system shall NOT be configured to call the Metropolitan Fire Service (MFS) or Country Fire Service (CFS), but act as a local alarm indication only.
+The fire system shall NOT be configured to call the Metropolitan Fire Service (MFS) or Country Fire Service (CFS) but act as a local alarm indication only.

-Subject to a risk assessment, additional trigger levels (i.e. high-level gas leak) shall also be provided from the Gas Detection System to escalate the EWS to a site-wide evacuation ('EVACUATION' tone and 'RED' strobe lights), and, if required, send a primary alarm (separate indication to Fire) through the ASE for emergency service attendance (i.e. HAZMAT).
+Subject to a risk assessment, additional trigger levels, such as a high-level gas leak, shall also be provided from the Gas Detection System to escalate the EWS to a site-wide evacuation ('EVACUATION' tone and 'RED' strobe lights) and, if required, send a primary alarm (separate indication to Fire) through the ASE for emergency service attendance, such as HAZMAT.